ricardoamaro/drupalci_testbot/README.md

 cd distributed/database/mysql
 sudo ./build.sh
 ```
-##Start the DB container and leave it running
+##Start the DB container and check its running on port 3306
 ```
 sudo ./run-server.sh
+sudo docker ps
 ```

 # Build the WEB container
 ```
 cd ~/modernizing_testbot__dockerfiles
-cd distributed/apachephp/5.4
+cd distributed/apachephp
-sudo ./build.sh
+sudo ./build.sh 5.4
 ```
 ## To Run the web container for all tests using 4 cpu
 ```